manavmerja/Waste-Warrior/README.md

 ---

+---

+## 🛡️ Our Branch Protection Workflow

+To keep our project stable and organized, the **`main`** branch is **protected**.
+This means no one can push code directly to it.
+All changes must be reviewed and approved by at least one other team member.

+### Why do we do this?

+Think of the `main` branch as the master blueprint of our project.
+It should **always** be working.
+By requiring reviews (Pull Requests), we can catch bugs early, improve code quality, and make sure everyone understands the changes being made.

+### Your Step-by-Step Workflow

+When you want to add a new feature or fix a bug, follow these steps every time:

+1.  **Get the Latest Code:** Before you start, make sure your local `main` branch is up-to-date.
+    ```sh
+    git pull origin main
+    ```

+2.  **Create a New Branch:** Create a new branch for your specific task.
+Name it something descriptive.
+    ```sh
+    # Example for a new feature
+    git checkout -b feature/resident-dashboard

+    # Example for a bug fix
+    git checkout -b fix/login-button-color
+    ```

+3.  **Write Your Code:** Make all your code changes on this new branch.

+4.  **Commit and Push Your Branch:** Save your work and push your new branch (not `main`!) to GitHub.
+    ```sh
+    git add .
+    git commit -m "Add feature: Created the basic layout for the resident dashboard"
+    git push origin feature/resident-dashboard
+    ```

+5.  **Create a Pull Request (PR):** Go to the GitHub repository.
+You will see a prompt to create a **Pull Request** from your new branch.
+Fill out the details and create the PR.

+6.  **Ask for a Review:** Ask a teammate to review your code.
+They can leave comments or request changes.

+7.  **Merge the PR:** Once your PR is **approved by at least one teammate**, you can merge it into the `main` branch.
+Your changes are now part of the main project!

+---

 ## 🔄 Keeping Your Code Up-to-Date

 If a teammate has pushed new changes to GitHub, you will need to pull those changes to your local machine to stay in sync.